1776 Unites is a movement to inspire tens of millions of Americans…

 We are building a positive movement in response to the overwhelming narratives of oppression, grievance and ignorance to America’s history — and its promise for the future.

-1776 Unites is a project of the Woodson Center, a non-profit foundation.
+1776 Unites is a project of the Woodson Center, a 501(c)(3) non-profit organization founded in 1981 by Robert L. Woodson, Sr. We are in no way affiliated with any other “1776” group, commission, project, or association.
 If you support our mission, and want to help us build, please donate so we can do more.

 For academics or scholars interested